wdi-hk-11/lab-mongo-restaurants/README.md

 ## Your Tasks

-1. Write a MongoDB query for each of the scenarios described in the next section.
+1. Write a MongoDB query for each of the scenarios described in the following sections.
 1. Collect all your queries in a file called `queries.js`.
 1. Push `queries.js` to your repo.
 1. Submit a pull request to the project repo.